-Mobster Metropolis: The Art in Kickstarter #2
+Mobster Metropolis: Art in Board Games #37

 Hi Joel and Karl, thanks for joining me for this Kickstarter interview.
 Firstly, can you just tell us a bit about who you are and how you've come to work with each other?

-Joel: Our company, STORMAKTEN Production, was essentially founded by three childhood friends; Carl, Karl, and I. We’ve known each other for about 26 years, a somewhat disturbing amount of time.
+Joel: Our company, STORMAKTEN Production, was essentially founded by three childhood friends; Carl, Karl, and I. Weβve known each other for about 26 years, a somewhat disturbing amount of time.
 We all grew up in the same area and went to school and started playing games together.
-Since then, we’ve competed in everything from soccer to Counter-Strike.
-We’ve also played a lot of board games and card games like Magic the Gathering.
+Since then, weβve competed in everything from soccer to Counter-Strike.
+Weβve also played a lot of board games and card games like Magic the Gathering.

 For a while, we all studied in various parts of Sweden but then ended up quite close to one another again in Stockholm, the capital in Sweden.
 Today Carl is a producer at an advertising agency, Karl is an art and director at a digital agency, and I work with communications and PR at an international company.
 We are all married to beautiful women.
-Karl and I are fathers to one kid each, while Carl has recently pledged for one but fulfillment isn’t done yet.
+Karl and I are fathers to one kid each, while Carl has recently pledged for one but fulfillment isnβt done yet.

 We started to play board games together again and realized that we combined a number of skills that would allow us to create something ourselves.
-We’ve all been part of (or managed) a large number of campaigns, productions and such.
+Weβve all been part of (or managed) a large number of campaigns, productions and such.
 As a result, an embryo to Mobster Metropolis was born about four years ago.
-We’ve poured an enormous amount of time and energy into it since then and now we’re finally live (and funded!) on Kickstarter.
+Weβve poured an enormous amount of time and energy into it since then and now weβre finally live (and funded!) on Kickstarter.

 Mobster Metropolis is live on Kickstarter at the moment, so what makes this game special and why did you go with this theme?

-Karl: The theme actually came first – there are just way too few gangster games!
-When we started, Eric Langs Godfather: Corleone’s Empire, hadn’t even been announced.
-But even after a successful game like that, you still don’t see many gangster games.
+Karl: The theme actually came first β there are just way too few gangster games!
+When we started, Eric Langs Godfather: Corleoneβs Empire, hadnβt even been announced.
+But even after a successful game like that, you still donβt see many gangster games.
 However now you at least see an increased number of crime-solving games.
-For Mobster Metropolis, we’ve decided to go with a quite classic gangster theme, with our own twist on the look and feel.
+For Mobster Metropolis, weβve decided to go with a quite classic gangster theme, with our own twist on the look and feel.
 However, the gangster theme can be varied and presented in many other ways as well!

 When the theme was set, we started to explore mechanics that would fit the theme but also make up a great game together.
 First of all, we wanted players to be able to build their own gangster syndicates and earn money through shady businesses.
 Second, we wanted to combine classic euro empire building aspects with aggressive player interaction and take that elements.
 Perhaps we were influenced by all the great strategy computer games we played as kids (such as Warcraft and Starcraft).
 Many computer games successfully combine those kinds of aspects, while board games often can be put in either the euro or take that category.

-We’ve added and removed a lot of aspects during the years of playtesting, but really ended up with something quite unique.
-Many of our mechanics have been seen before, but we believe we’ve combined them in a really interesting way that not only goes hand in hand with the theme but also results in very enjoyable games.
+Weβve added and removed a lot of aspects during the years of playtesting, but really ended up with something quite unique.
+Many of our mechanics have been seen before, but we believe weβve combined them in a really interesting way that not only goes hand in hand with the theme but also results in very enjoyable games.
 Mobster Metropolis includes popular mechanics like bidding and card drafting as well as investments and tile placement.
-But there’s also secret deployments of resources and defense, as well as hidden movement programming with our quite exceptional Drive-by Selectors.
-All in all, it’s a great game!
+But thereβs also secret deployments of resources and defense, as well as hidden movement programming with our quite exceptional Drive-by Selectors.
+All in all, itβs a great game!

 Joel: Yes, we made the first attempt almost two years ago.
 We really thought we were ready, but afterwards realized that we had been quite naive.
-We’d been playing board games for long and backed a few on Kickstarter but did not realize how different the board game category is compared to some other crowdfunding categories.
+Weβd been playing board games for long and backed a few on Kickstarter but did not realize how different the board game category is compared to some other crowdfunding categories.
 The board game section is not about presenting ideas or concept, like some other categories.
-No, it’s all about presenting an almost 100% finished product, with reviews and everything.
+No, itβs all about presenting an almost 100% finished product, with reviews and everything.
 I truly believe we had a great campaign page but had still not finalized design and art completely.
 Furthermore, we lacked some crucial parts like reviews and clear shipping prices.
 Backers demand more from a new producer with a fairly complex and expensive game, which is totally understandable.
 Especially with the extreme competition out there.

-So we said to ourselves, let’s slow down for a while and make sure we really get it done right next time.
-Now we’ve improved the game, involved even more people in playtesting, procured better production and shipping, included reviews from well-known Youtube profiles, and present more art and components.
-Now we’re funded and reach several new Stretch Goals each week!
+So we said to ourselves, letβs slow down for a while and make sure we really get it done right next time.
+Now weβve improved the game, involved even more people in playtesting, procured better production and shipping, included reviews from well-known Youtube profiles, and present more art and components.
+Now weβre funded and reach several new Stretch Goals each week!
 I wake up every morning to a 6 a.m. email from Kickstarter telling me how many new backers we have.
 A bit surreal to be honest.

 How long has the game taken from that first seed of an idea to where we are now?
 What for you were the most memorable moments on that journey?

-Joel: Well as mentioned, we’ve worked on Mobster Metropolis for four years, but also have other commitments.
+Joel: Well as mentioned, weβve worked on Mobster Metropolis for four years, but also have other commitments.
 That being said, creating a game is an extremely time demanding project.
 Especially if you choose to make a rather heavy game with over 700 components.
-Most time demanding is, of course, all the playtesting, changes, more playtesting, some adjustments, external playtesting, some more changes, even more external playtesting, etc. etc. If you’re not careful, that process can go on and on forever, as there’s always something new to try or introduce.
+Most time demanding is, of course, all the playtesting, changes, more playtesting, some adjustments, external playtesting, some more changes, even more external playtesting, etc. etc. If youβre not careful, that process can go on and on forever, as thereβs always something new to try or introduce.

-Karl: One very memorable moment was when we finally were satisfied with the symbols, icons and text ‘system’ that are used on most components – the way we display different aspects like costs and income, or when you’re allowed to play a specific card.
-We love how Wizards of the Coast has manages to always make cards in new Magic the Gathering sets easy to read for anyone who’s played Magic before.
+Karl: One very memorable moment was when we finally were satisfied with the symbols, icons and text βsystemβ that are used on most components β the way we display different aspects like costs and income, or when youβre allowed to play a specific card.
+We love how Wizards of the Coast has manages to always make cards in new Magic the Gathering sets easy to read for anyone whoβs played Magic before.
 But at the same time, we wanted something even more intuitive, as Mobster Metropolis will be a new experience for anyone.
-Now we have a ‘system’ that is easy to grasp for any gamer, but at the same time does not come at the cost of the art or the strategy and complexity we value.
+Now we have a βsystemβ that is easy to grasp for any gamer, but at the same time does not come at the cost of the art or the strategy and complexity we value.

 Joel: Another memorable moment was our last round of external playtesting, which included a number of quite well-known profiles within the Swedish board game community.
 We received a lot of feedback, which is always great.
 But this time, the feedback from the experienced players were really similar and pointed at the same aspects.
-That made it clear that although we still needed to conduct some adjustments, we actually were close to having developed a very good game, otherwise the feedback would’ve been much more varied and extensive.
+That made it clear that although we still needed to conduct some adjustments, we actually were close to having developed a very good game, otherwise the feedback wouldβve been much more varied and extensive.

 Joel: That is of course very subjective.
 There are surely those who would argue that a Sicilian setting is the most classic one, but we always had an American setting in mind.
 That allows for a wide variety of characters and illegal businesses, as so many different people and cultures were present in the US gangster scene during the first half of the 20th century.
 Obviously, there is also so much great inspiration in pop culture for that kind of setting.
 Two of our favorites are the TV series Board Walk Empire and the video game series Mafia.

 Some features should of course always be present in a classic gangster story.
 During our development, we strived to create and/or adopt mechanics that enhance the theme and creates a gangster story while people are playing, even though this is not a game with a lot of text and lore.
-That being said, we have a short background story that sort of ‘kick off’ the story that the player themselves will play out.
+That being said, we have a short background story that sort of βkick offβ the story that the player themselves will play out.
 Carello, the old gangster dynast/godfather is dead and players will fight to fill that void.

 We wanted players to be able to build their own gangster syndicates, starting from zero.
 During a game of Mobster Metropolis, you will see how the board is filled more and more as players expand their syndicates throughout the city.
 It is not peaceful, but it is definitely beautiful.
 We also wanted to make sure that you can create the sense of your own faction, not just with regards to the gangster characters you play, but more importantly also with regards to the strategy you choose.
 Just like in any great gangster drama, there should be room for both defensive and economic factions, as well as aggressors with focus on drive-bys and combat.
 The same goes for sources of income, with businesses varying from the dirty ones like brothels, to the somewhat polished casinos.
-Then we have recruits on the streets, henchmen, hitmen, etc. I truly believe we’ve only added components and mechanics that enhance and enrichen the gangster theme.
+Then we have recruits on the streets, henchmen, hitmen, etc. I truly believe weβve only added components and mechanics that enhance and enrichen the gangster theme.

 Karl: Dark boards definitely seem to raise many questions from the community, but we have some very good reasoning behind our decision to design it like this.